minerllabs/minerl/docs/source/tutorials/custom_environments.rst

 Running the previous two code blocks should open a Minecaft instance which will quickly be minimized.
 Then, it should open a window that shows the agent's view.

-I recommend using a Jupyter Notebook then running the first code block in one cell.
+Try using a Jupyter Notebook and running the first code block in one cell.
 In another cell, put the 3 lines from inside the while loop.
 Run the cell a couple times and try changing the action dictionary.